 The Total board Thickness displays the sum of the imported file's metal and substrate layers.

-Imported .brd files separate nets by default, but when importing an ODB++ file, the import window includes a Separate column.
-Users can check the box associated with each net they would like to import separate parts for each layer.
+Imported .brd and ODB++ files do not separate nets by default, so the import window includes a Separate column.
+Users can check the box associated with each net for which they would like to import separate parts for each layer.
 Users who do not want to select each net individually can use the Separate All and Separate None buttons at the bottom of the tab to include or exclude all nets, respectively.

 When selected, the Boolean Nets option at the bottom of the tab combines nets and removes lines inside geometry for a cleaner appearance.
 It increases the import time, but the resulting geometry is less complex and easier to work with.